 During my research I discovered that Lush procure their materials from organisations that do not test on animals and exercise safe working environments.
 They work towards creating sustainable farming practices in less economically developed countries in an attempt to boost their economies, communities and conditions.
 Good to see an ethically minded company with a global vision.

 First impressions were that it looks a lot like other clay based masks.
 The colour and fragrance reminded me a little of my much loved Just Neem Clay Mask but less viscous and less potent.
-The neem mask makes my eyes water!
+A big difference is that the neem mask makes my eyes water!
 The natural mint fragrance of this product is refreshing and application is instantly cooling.

 Regarding the packaging, the jar is made from 100% recycled plastic which is great but unfortunately, the oils tend to leak.
 Thus, store it completely upright and unless you repackage or decant into another container, it won’t travel well.
 There is no dispenser or spatula so you just dig in (which is fine).
 It seems to keep the nominated time so contamination through directly plunging into the product doesn’t factor.
 I love that this mask only uses natural preservatives, an increased amount of antimicrobial honey assuring a four month shelf life.
-I bought the smaller one as I enjoy using other masks too so won’t have any problem finishing it before it starts to degrade.
+Buying the smaller one was a choice made by my desire to have several masks on rotation, avoiding problems finishing it before it shows signs of degradation.

 The peppermint makes for a clean, invigorating experience that I find very pleasant.
 It’s not intense.
 When I am ready to rinse, I like to start by wetting my hands and gently rubbing my face in circular motions to get another level of exfoliation.
 Removing the mask with a damp face washer will also achieve this, alternatively, it can be rinsed off under the shower or over a wash basin.
 After rinsing, my face feels clean and soft with a smooth, even texture, and looks bright and refreshed, confirming successful exfoliation and deep cleansing.
 The effects are very enjoyable and my skin looks great without feeling dry.